scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 It consists of a path meta header, up to 3 info fields and up to 64 hop fields.

 - The path meta header (`PathMetaHdr`) indicates the currently valid info field and hop field while the packet is traversing the network along the path, as well as the number of hop fields per segment.
 - The number of info fields (`InfoField`) equals the number of path segments that the path contains - there is one info field per path segment.
 Each info field contains basic information about the corresponding segment, such as a timestamp indicating the creation time.
 There are also two flags.
-One specifies whether the segment must be traversed in construction direction, the other whether the first or last hop field in the segment represents a peering hop field.
+One specifies whether the segment is to be traversed in construction direction, the other whether the first or last hop field in the segment represents a peering hop field.
 - Each hop field (`HopField`) represents a hop through an AS on the path, with the ingress and egress interface identifiers for this AS.
 This information is authenticated with a Message Authentication Code (MAC) to prevent forgery.

 The SCION header is created by extracting the required info fields and hop fields from the corresponding path segments.
 The process of extracting is illustrated in {{figure-6}} below.
 Note that ASes at the joints of multiple segments are represented by two hop fields.
 Be aware that these hop fields are not equal!
 In the hop field that represents the last hop in the first segment (seen in the direction of travel), only the ingress interface will be specified.
 However, in the hop field that represents the first hop in the second segment (also in the direction of travel), only the egress interface will be defined.
 Thus, the two hop fields for this one AS build a full hop through the AS, specifying both the ingress and egress interface.
 As such, they bring the two adjacent segments together.